martineho/semester-project-2/README.md

 Clone down this repository.

-In VS code you will need to install Live Server extension to view it in the browser and Live Sass Compiler (if not you would have to manually compile sass to css).
+In VS code you will need to install `Live Server extension` to view it in the browser and I recommend installing `Live Sass Compiler` for handling the sass > css conversion.

+To open it in the browser with Live Server, right click in any html file and click Open with Live Server.

 ## 📝 Acknowledgments